Feature-Space Smoothing: Certified Robustness of Deep Representations: Introduction

-Adversaries can manipulate predictions of the MLLMs to a malicious state by injecting subtle and imperceptible perturbations to the clean inputs, exploiting the models’ insufficient local smoothness and uncontrolled Lipschitz continuity~\cite{goodfellow2014explaining, cohen2019certified, hein2017formal,xiamitigating}.
 Countermeasures towards those threats can be roughly classified into empirical defense and certified defense.
-Typical empirical approaches include adversarial training~\cite{madry2018towards,rebuffi2021data,wang2024revisiting,xhonneux2024efficient,casper2024defending,schlarmann2024robust,malik2025robust,maounderstanding} and input purification~\cite{nie2022diffusion,yoon2021adversarial,lee2023robust,lei2025instant,zollicoffer2025lorid}.
-Despite their demonstrated empirical effectiveness, these approaches lack formal robustness guarantees and remain susceptible to stronger adversaries~\cite{tramer2020adaptive,chen2023adaptive,wu2020stronger,olivier2023many}.
+Typical empirical approaches include adversarial training~\cite{madry2018towards,rebuffi2021data,wang2024revisiting,xhonneux2024efficient,casper2024defending,schlarmann2024robust,malik2025robust,maounderstanding,angioni2025robustness,lau2023interpolated} and input purification~\cite{nie2022diffusion,yoon2021adversarial,lee2023robust,lei2025instant,zollicoffer2025lorid}.
+Despite their demonstrated empirical effectiveness, these approaches lack formal robustness protection and remain susceptible to stronger adversaries~\cite{tramer2020adaptive,chen2023adaptive,wu2020stronger,olivier2023many}.
 Moreover, the multimodal nature of MLLMs also poses a great challenge for existing adversarial training methods.
-Since they accept heterogeneous inputs across diverse domains, ensure a robust encoder via adversarial training that can generalize to various scenarios is challenging and computationally costly.
+Since they accept heterogeneous inputs across diverse domains, training a robust encoder via adversarial training that can generalize to various scenarios is challenging and computationally costly.
 In contrast, certified approaches aim to guarantee that the model returns a constant prediction result within a certain range, usually a $\ell_2$ or $\ell_\infty$-norm constrained area~\cite{raghunathan2018certified,wong2018provable,hao2022gsmooth,kakizaki2023certified,cohen2019certified,xiamitigating,salman2019provably}.
-However, most previous certified defense approaches~\cite {cohen2019certified, xiamitigating, wang2024drf,hao2022gsmooth,salman2019provably} predominantly assume the prediction of one-dimensional outputs (e.g., class label), thereby limiting their applicability to more general tasks on MLLMs.
+However, most previous certified defense approaches~\cite {cohen2019certified, xiamitigating, wang2024drf,hao2022gsmooth,salman2019provably} predominantly assume specific prediction settings (e.g., classification task), thereby limiting their applicability to more general tasks on MLLMs.